kwong0419/week-5.2-python-pratice/readme.md

 ## Requirements

 ### 1. Data Handling
-- Read transaction data from a CSV file named 'monthly_company_card_transactions.csv'
+- Read transaction data from a CSV file named `monthly_company_card_transactions.csv`, located in the `data` directory
+- The data has already been pulled and compiled into this CSV file for your use
 - CSV columns should include: Date, Description, Amount, Category
 - Parse dates and handle numerical data appropriately